In AT&T’s WarnerMedia spinoff, a Hollywood outsider again learns a tough lesson

 An equally big challenge, another executive said, came because Stankey and others from AT&T were uninterested in courting the entertainment business.
 They did not want to spend time on the lunch circuit in Beverly Hills and Manhattan to make talent and distribution partners happy — the shoe-leather work required in overseeing a studio.

-That lack of finesse was thrown into bold relief in December, when Jason Kilar, who Stankey, advancing to the top job at AT&T, had handpicked to replace him as Warner Media’s chief executive, announced the company would put all its 2021 movies on HBO Max.
+That lack of finesse was thrown into bold relief in December, when Jason Kilar, who Stankey had handpicked to replace him as Warner Media’s chief executive upon his own promotion, announced the company would put all its 2021 movies on HBO Max.
 The industry anger that ensued proved rare both in its intensity and unanimity; many Hollywood factions normally in disagreement assailed the move.

 Even if such transitions needed to happen, the producers, agents, managers and theater owners said, Warner Media’s unwillingness to move more slowly or communicate more fully was disturbing.
 Some of the studio’s top creative partners had the bomb dropped on them minutes before it was announced, according to a person familiar with the conversations who spoke on the condition of anonymity because that person was not authorized to speak about them publicly.

-The move left studio executives such as Warner Bros. film chief Toby Emmerich frantically apologizing to talent and even paying them greater sums than under a theatrical model, and distribution executives disavowing the move to theater owners — an unusual display in modern corporate Hollywood of a company’s executives badmouthing their own bosses.
+The move left studio executives such as Warner Bros. film chief Toby Emmerich frantically apologizing to talent and increasing their payouts, and distribution executives disavowing the move to theater owners — an unusual display in modern corporate Hollywood of a company’s executives badmouthing their own bosses.

-A WarnerMedia spokeswoman declined to comment for this story.
+A WarnerMedia spokesperson declined to comment for this story.

 The naming of Stankey as CEO itself was seen as a mistake, born of a belief that a telecom executive could do the job as well as someone who had come up in the entertainment industry.
-Stankey is a so-called bell-head who has spent more than 35 years in the telecom business, 15 of them with AT&T. His only relevant experience was recent and entertainment-adjacent: when he was installed to oversee AT&T’s newly acquired satellite television unit DirecTV in 2015, an acquisition that quickly went south.
+Stankey is a so-called bell-head who has now spent more than 35 years in the telecom business, 15 of them with AT&T. His only relevant experience was recent and tangential: when he was installed to oversee AT&T’s newly acquired satellite television unit DirecTV in 2015, an acquisition that quickly went south.

 Stankey held the WarnerMedia chief executive job for nearly two years, until the middle of 2020, when he hired Kilar, shortly before being named to succeed a retiring Stephenson.